 Sponsored in part by The Nature Conservancy, the goal of Boise State University's Idea of Nature Lecture Series is to promote interdisciplinary inquiry about the environment and to foster dialogue across the campus and community.

-These lectures are free, open to the public, and require no tickets.
-All events will be held in the Boise State Student Union building.
+These lectures are free, open to the public and will be held virtually by Zoom.

 More information available on Boise State University Idea of Nature Series website.

 “Thomas Cole and the Destruction of American Nature”

 Alan Wallach, Ralph H. Wark Professor of Art and Art History Emeritus, William and Mary College

 Thomas Cole (1801-1848), today remembered as the “founder” of the Hudson River School, influenced two generations of American landscape painters.
 His followers--Asher B. Durand, Frederic Church, Albert Bierstadt, among others--lauded expansion and material progress.
 By contrast, Cole lamented the destruction of nature that progress entailed.
 His paintings and writings, which celebrate a nature untouched by modernization, went against the mainstream opinion of his time.
 Today they seem prophetic.

 Wednesday, March 17, 2021 at 6 PM

 The Department of Anthropology and the Desert Studies Institute present

 "Idaho First: How Archaeological Discoveries on the Lower Salmon River Change Our Perspectives on the Peopling of the Americas"